dottorepie/synthf/README.md

 ~find SuperCollider startup file in SuperCollider file in User Library

-~open startup.scd and paste in the writing environment of SuperCollider, the contnet of the synthf.scd.
-Copy Paste or drag and drop image1.jpg or any Image you prefer, in the parentheses on Line 20 like so, ~img_print = Image.open("/Users/amimid/Documents/synth/image1.jpg");///////////////paste image image1.jpg, (with no image loaded the synth will crash)
+~open startup.scd and paste on the writing environment of SuperCollider, the contnet of the synthf.scd.
+Copy Paste or drag and drop image1.jpg or any image you prefer, in the parentheses on Line 20 like so, ~img_print = Image.open("image1 path");, (with no image loaded the synth will crash, after pasting in the parentheses of Image.open(), the new path should appear in "")

 ~save startup.scd and overwrite previous save